yunfeixie233/TextArena/textarena/envs/single_player/GuessTheNumber/README.md

 done = False
 while not done:

+    # Get player id and observation
     player_id, observation = env.get_observation()

+    # Agent decides on an action based on the observation
     action = agents[player_id](observation)

+    # Execute the action in the environment
     done, info = env.step(action=action)

 rewards = env.close()